-Quantile forecasts of financial returns, as well as volatility forecasts, are important to assess the financial risk.
+This paper proposes a general volatility model designed for predictions of volatility and quantiles of financial returns.
+The volatility and quantile forecasts are important to assess the financial risk.
 For example, the value-at-risk (VaR) and expected shortfall (ES), computed from the quantile forecasts, have been widely known as measures of the financial tail risk.
-There are two important aspects for the quantile forecasts: the distribution of financial returns and the volatility.
-That is, it is essential for the quantile forecasts to model the distribution of financial return and the volatility jointly.